 Description: St-John’s-Wort belongs to the Clusiaceae family and grows .01 to 1.0 m tall.
-It has numerous bright yellow flowers, 2 cm in diameter that occur in flat topped clusters.
-Flowers have 5 separate petals that are 2 times as long as the septals.
-The leaves are opposite, oval shaped, with prominent veins, 1-3 cm. long and covered with transparent dots.
-The stems are erect, 2-sided, rust coloured and have numerous branches (Ministry of Agriculture, Lands and Fisheries, 2002).
+It has numerous bright yellow flowers, 2 cm in diameter that occurs in flat-topped clusters.
+Flowers have 5 separate petals that are 2 times as long as the septal.
+The leaves are opposite, oval-shaped, with prominent veins, 1-3 cm. long and covered with transparent dots.
+The stems are erect, 2-sided, rust coloured, and have numerous branches (Ministry of Agriculture, Lands and Fisheries, 2002).
 This plant is native to Europe but arrived in North America in the late 1700s and become an established weed in BC in the 1940s (White et al 1993).

 Type: perennial forb

 Habitat and Impacts: St-John’s-Wort invades grazed and disturbed lands along roadsides and grows in low to mid-elevations in coastal, grassland and open forested regions.
 It can displace native plant species and reduce livestock and wildlife forage.
 (Ministry of Agriculture, Lands, and Fisheries, 2002).
 The plant contains a phototoxin which can cause skin irritation to livestock with light coloured skin when exposed to sunlight.
 It is generally not palatable to cattle (Majak et al 2008) St- John’s Wort is also known to be a skin irritant for humans.